The Winterthur Library

 SCOPE AND CONTENT

-This is an artificial collection formed by gathering together, toys, card games, board games, and paper dolls that were not already part of other collections.
+This is an artificial collection formed by gathering together toys, card games, board games, paper dolls, puzzles, and some scrap that were not already part of other collections.
+Some items were commercially printed, while others are home-made.
 Further acquisitions will be added to the collection as received.
+Each item is individually cataloged.

 LANGUAGE OF MATERIALS